 What is Windows Safe Mode with Networking?

-The following article helps you how to start your PC in advanced diagnostic mode.
-There are two ways to start Windows 10 in Safe Mode with Networking:
+The following article helps you to know that how to start your PC in advanced diagnostic mode.
+There are two ways to start Windows 10 in advanced boot menu:

 - From PC Settings